Digital Video Cameras

 The digital video cameras I currently own include everything from the smallest helmet camera to a professional grade, High Definition Handycam.

-My current list of video cameras
+My current list of video (and stills) cameras

 All of these camera suit me for different purposes except for my very old ones (not listed).
 Those are now book ends ornaments in my office!

-Below are some of my favourite aerial clips using my now dead DJI Inspire 1.
+Below are some of my favourite aerial clips using my (now dead) DJI Inspire 1.
 The poor thing died at sea whilst filming an advert in December 2020:

 Sample, and More Recent Panasonic S1H Footage